pandreyn/azure_blob_file_uploader/README.md

                         (default = 1 min)
 ```

-2. config file is simple json file with two arguments:
+2. config file is a simple json file with two arguments:
 ```
 {
     "account_name": "xxx",